goody-1/printf/README.md

-# This is a custom printf function written in C and is peer project at ALX-SE
+# This is a custom printf function written in C and is a peer project at ALX-SE
-git